-The Supervisory Board of Stopanska Banka AD - Skopje consists of 7 members, out of which 2 are independent ones, with the term of office determined to four years, appointed by the Shareholders Assembly.
+The Supervisory Board of Stopanska Banka AD - Skopje consists of 7 members, out of which 2 are independent ones, with the term of officeto four years, appointed by the Shareholders Assembly.

 The composition of the Supervisory Board in 2021 is as follows:

 - 1. Marinis Stratopoulos, Chairman, CEO of NBG Cyprus Ltd.; - 2.
-Christodoulou Christodoulos, Chief Financial Officer, National Bank of Greece S.A.
+Christodoulou Christodoulos, member, Chief Financial Officer, National Bank of Greece S.A.
 Athens; - 3.
-Dimitra Gkountoufa, member, Director in CEO Office, National Bank of Greece S.A.
+Dimitra Gkountoufa, member, Director in the Group's Strategy Division, National Bank of Greece S.A.
 Athens; - 4.
 Ioannis Kagioulis, member, Head of Group Risk Culture and Risk PMO Division, National Bank of Greece S.A.
 Athens; - 5.
-Vladimir Filipovski, independent member, Professor, Faculty of Economics at University "St. Cyril and Methodius" Skopje; - 6.
-Sasho Kjosev, independent member, Professor, Faculty of Economics at University "St. Cyril and Methodius" Skopje; and - 7.
+Vladimir Filipovski, independent member, Professor, Faculty of Economics at "SS.
+Cyril and Methodius" University, Skopie: - 6.
+Sasho Kjosev, independent member, Professor, Faculty of Economics at "SS.
+Cyril and Methodius" University, Skopje; and - 7.
 Anastasios Lizos, member.

-The latest self-assessment of the Supervisory Board confirms that the current composition of the Supervisory Board is such that its members have the collective and individual knowledge, skills and specialized experience as well as the integrity and reputation appropriate for a systemic bank as SB.
-In addition, all members of the Supervisory Board allocate appropriate time and focus on their supervisory and strategic responsibilities.
+The latest self-assessment of the Supervisory Board confirms that the current composition of the Supervisory Board is such that its members have the collective and individual knowledge, skills and specialized experience, as well as the integrity and reputation suitable for a systemic bank as SB.
+In addition, all members of the Supervisory Board dedicate appropriate time and focus on their supervisory and strategic responsibilities.